Ununennium

 Ununennium, also known as eka-francium or element 119, is a hypothetical chemical element; it has symbol Uue and atomic number 119.
 Ununennium and Uue are the temporary systematic IUPAC name and symbol respectively, which are used until the element has been discovered, confirmed, and a permanent name is decided upon.
 In the periodic table of the elements, it is expected to be an s-block element, an alkali metal, and the first element in the eighth period.
 It is the lightest element that has not yet been synthesized.

-An attempt to synthesize the element has been ongoing since 2018 in RIKEN in Japan.
-The Joint Institute for Nuclear Research in Dubna, Russia, plans to make an attempt at some point in the future, but a precise date has not been released to the public.
+Attempts to synthesize the element have been ongoing since 2018 in RIKEN in Japan, and since 2026 at the Joint Institute for Nuclear Research in Dubna, Russia.
 The Heavy Ion Research Facility in Lanzhou, China (HIRFL) also plans to make an attempt.
 Theoretical and experimental evidence has shown that the synthesis of ununennium will likely be far more difficult than that of the previous elements.

 Ununennium's position as the seventh alkali metal suggests that it would have similar properties to its lighter congeners.
 However, relativistic effects may cause some of its properties to differ from those expected from a straight application of periodic trends.
 For example, ununennium is expected to be less reactive than caesium and francium and closer in behavior to potassium or rubidium, and while it should show the characteristic +1 oxidation state of the alkali metals, it is also predicted to show the +3 and +5 oxidation states, which are unknown in any other alkali metal.